mantidproject/mantid/dev-docs/source/Testing/MSlice/MSliceTestGuide.rst

 #.
 Click ``Display`` in the ``Slice`` tab without changing the default values
 #.
 On the slice plot, select ``Interactive Cuts``
 #.
 Use the cursor to select a rectangular region in the slice plot.
 A second window with a cut plot should open.
 #.
+Check that the menu item 'Intensity' is disabled as well as the item 'Recoil lines' within the menu item 'Information' in the new plot window
+#.
+Check that the 'File' menu only has one menu item, 'Close'
+#.
 Change the rectangle by changing its size or dragging it to a different area of the slice plot.
 The cut plot should update accordingly.

 .. figure:: ../../../../docs/source/images/interactive_cuts.png